brunoperry/paradisecafe2/README.md

 ## Description

-I played this legendary game back in the 80's and all I could remember was how cool and "illegal" it was back then :)
+I played this legendary game back in the 80's and all I can remember is how cool and "illegal" it was back then :)

-The idea came from [falsovsky](https://github.com/falsovsky/paradise.js) who is doing a similar project.
+I got the idea from [falsovsky](https://github.com/falsovsky/paradise.js) who is doing a similar project.
 I decided to give it a try and make my own remake of the game.

 Some game design was added because the original had some critically flaws.

-I added the scout character that fixed some of those flaws and added a "dope house" level just for the funs!
+This is the list of new characters and levels I added so far:

+- Boy scout (character)
+- Crackhouse (level)
+- Dark alley (level)

+I will keep adding more characters and levels just for the fun of it :)

 If you ever played this game before, I hope this would bring some good memories!